muldjord/occurity/README.md

 </chart>
 ```
 Must be nested in the `group` node.
 This defines a single chart to be used by the software.
 It supports the following attributes, some of which are required:
-* caption="Caption" <-- The caption that is shown on-screen in VisuTest.
+* caption="Caption" <-- The caption that is shown on-screen in Occurity.
 * type="optotype" (required) <-- The chart type.
 Currently supports `optotype` and `svg`.
 * bgcolor="white" <-- Sets the background color of the chart (can be `black`, `white` or hex as `#AABBCC`).
 * sizelock="true" <-- If this is set to true and you switch to another chart with the same attribute, it will, if possible, inherit the size of the previous chart, giving a consistent size between chart changes.